-Students implement in the trading platform screener a "stocks portfolio [value optimization function]" based on the 3 scores built on financial ratios discussed in class.
-Note: by this moment students should have preprogrammed the Altman, the Piotroski and the Beneish scores required to build the function to be used in this activity.
+Students implement a "stocks portfolio [value optimization function]" based on the 3 scores built on financial ratios discussed in class.
+Note: by this moment students should have pre-programmed the Altman, the Piotroski and the Beneish scores required to build the function to be used in this activity.